-- Definition and set up of the technical infrastructure for the ICRANet Science Data Center in Pescara and Rio de Janeiro - Development of a VO interface to the MAGIC published results repository and integration within the ASDC/BSDC tools. - Implementation of VO + Web interfaces to catalogs of astronomical sources published as part of ICRANet research. - Installation, adaptation and testing of software suitable for the generation of Fermi adaptive bin γ -ray light curves and construction of a database of blazar γ -ray light curves to be interfaced to ASDC/BSDC and Open Universe systems. - Implementation, adaptation and testing of software for cross-correlation analysis of time series and light curves. - Selection of large samples of high energy peaked(HSP)/high energy γ -ray emitting blazars (1WHSP and 2WHSP sample) - Detection of γ -ray emission in HSP blazars (150 new Fermi of γ -ray detection of 2WHSP blazars: the 1BIGB sample) - Search for possible spatial correlation between HSP blazars and astrophysical neutrinos - Modelling of the variable SED of blazars using large multi-frequency/multi-temporal data sets - Generation of high level multi-frequency data products of blazars (e.g. Fermi adaptive bin light curves, Swift spectra and X-ray light curves, optical polarization)
+- Definition and set up of the technical infrastructure for the ICRANet Science Data Center in Pescara and Rio de Janeiro - Development of a VO interface to the MAGIC and VERITAS published results repository and integration within the BSDC tools. - Development of high-transparency data analysis software: the VOU-Blazars tool and Swift\deepsky pipeline - Contribution to the project "Open Universe for blazar" - Implementation of VO + Web interfaces to catalogs of astronomical sources published as part of ICRANet research. - Installation, adaptation and testing of software suitable for the generation of Fermi adaptive bin $\gamma$ -ray light curves and construction of a database of blazar $\gamma$ -ray light curves to be interfaced to BSDC and Open Universe systems. - Implementation, adaptation and testing of software for cross-correlation analysis of time series and light curves. - Selection of large samples of high energy peaked(HSP)/high energy $\gamma$ -ray emitting blazars (1WHSP, 2WHSP and 3HSP samples) - Detection of $\gamma$ -ray emission in HSP blazars (150 new Fermi of $\gamma$ -ray detection of 2WHSP blazars: the 1BIGB sample) - Search for possible spatial correlation between HSP blazars and astrophysical neutrinos - Modelling of the variable SED of blazars using large multi-frequency/multitemporal data sets

+• Generation of high level multi-frequency data products of blazars (e.g. Fermi adaptive bin light curves, Swift spectra and X-ray light curves, optical polarization)